 “I am sorry for such a long letter.
 I didn’t have time to write a short one.”

-I blame this content commodity marketplace, at least in part, on my industry.
-For some time, the SEO industry has preached that winning at search means producing the most content possible with little focus on quality.
-But this strategy is blown apart when you factor in social’s ever-increasing impact on search results, and the fact that content is almost useless if it doesn’t drive some form of conversion.
-If content doesn’t drive social and conversion, it’s likely just SPAM—my second favorite four letter word.
+For some time, the SEO industry has preached that winning at search means producing the most content with little focus on quality.
+However, this strategy is blown apart when you factor in social’s ever-increasing impact on search results.
+And the fact that content is almost useless if it doesn’t drive some form of conversion.
+If content doesn’t drive social and conversion, it’s likely just SPAM.

 With SPAM around every corner, just a fraction of the immensity of content produced on the web each day drives significant business value, and it’s extremely difficult to standardize and define.
 Content like this has its own soul that resonates with its intended audience, and it’s unique as you are.
 You may get content like this every once in a while by paying by the word, but it’s a crap shoot.